-This course focuses on using CNC (Computer Numerical Control) routers, plasma cutters, and CNC lathes and mills to produce projects.
+This course focuses on using Computer Numerical Control (CNC) lathes and mills to produce projects.
 Students will be required to design and develop projects on the CNC program for various CNC Machines.

 AMT 211 Fab Lab Workshop II

 Offered every fall and spring semester Prerequisite: AMT 111 and DRF 154 or DRF 220 or instructor approval